TYPES OF EPFSC MEMBERSHIP

 EPFSC is the skater’s primary club for contracting ice and is the club the skater represents at competitions and testing sessions.
-Home Club Membership is a prerequisite to be considered for solos or small groups in the Spring Ice Show.
+Home club members must fulfill contracting, rink monitoring and fundraising requirements.

 EPFSC is the skater’s secondary club for ice and the skater represents another club for competitions and testing.
-There is no seniority status for Associate Members.
+Associate members are NOT included on the Seniority list.
 Associate members have lower priority than Home Club members for testing and buying onto ice sessions, but higher priority over non-club members.
-Associate members are not required to fulfill EPFSC fundraising requirements and pay a premium over home club members for contracted ice.
+Associate members are not required to fulfill EPFSC contracting, rink monitoring or fundraising requirements.
+Associate members pay a premium over Home club members for contracted ice.
 They also pay non-member buy-in rates for ice and non-member rates for testing.
-Non-EPFSC members are only allowed to skate EPFSC ice three times in a calendar year, at which point Associate Membership is required to continue buying onto EPFSC Club ice.
+Non-EPFSC members (non- Home, First Year or Associate members) are only allowed to skate EPFSC ice three times in a calendar year, at which point Associate Membership is required to continue buying onto EPFSC Club ice.

 Available to skaters who are actively enrolled/attending college.
-It is a low cost option to maintain a USFS number and membership with EPFSC.
-This is a one-time, 4 consecutive year membership that carries the same privileges as a home club member with the exception that there is no seniority status for Collegiate members.
+It is a low cost option to maintain a USFSA number and membership with EPFSC.
+This is a one-time, 4 consecutive year membership that carries the same privileges as a home club member with the exception that Collegiate members are NOT included on the Seniority list.
 Collegiate members have a lower priority than Home Club members for testing and buying onto ice sessions, but higher priority over non-club members.
-Collegiate members are not required to fulfill EPFSC fundraising requirements, and pay non-member buy-in rates for ice and testing.
+Collegiate members are not required to fulfill EPFSC contracting, rink monitoring or fundraising requirements.
+Collegiate members pay non-member buy-in rates for ice and testing.

-Annual membership fee includes annual USFS membership fees.
-EPFSC will process the USFS membership for each skater.
-USFS membership is necessary for testing and competing.
-USFS membership includes an annual subscription to Skating magazine, which will be sent directly to the skater’s home.
+With the exception of Associate membership, the annual membership fee includes annual USFSA membership fees.
+EPFSC will process the USFSA membership for each skater.
+USFSA membership is necessary for testing and competing.
+USFSA membership includes an annual subscription to SKATING magazine (or the Basic Skills Edition of SKATING magazine for Basic Skills members), which will be sent directly to the skater’s home.

-A skater’s seniority status with EPFSC begins on the day membership paperwork is received by the Membership Chairperson.
-Membership seniority dates are given to Home Club and/or Junior Club members.
-Skaters that transition from Junior Club to Home Club membership do not have a break in their membership status.
+A skater’s seniority status with EPFSC begins on the day membership paperwork for Home Club or First Year membership is received by the Membership Chairperson.
+Membership seniority dates are given to Home Club and/or First Year members.
+Skaters that transition from First Year to Home Club membership will maintain their membership status and seniority date.

 Seniority Status is used for determination of many privileges at EPFSC, including but not limited to the following:

-- Ice Show Points (see Ice Show Points Policy) are awarded for EPFSC seniority.
-These points accumulate for earning a small group or solo in the Spring Ice Show.
+• Ice Show Points (see policy E) are awarded for EPFSC seniority.
+These points accumulate for earning a small group or solo in the Ice Show.

 JOINING EPFSC / MEMBERSHIP RENEWAL

-The EPFSC Membership year runs June 1 to May 31.
-New members are welcome at any time during the year and their membership will run until the following May 31, at which time membership renewal is required.
-Current EPFSC members will be notified via USPS (US mail) that the membership renewal process has begun, with specific instructions for paperwork and fee submission, as well as renewal due dates.
-Membership paperwork is coordinated through our volunteer Membership Chairperson.
+The EPFSC Membership year runs July 1 to June 30.
+New members are welcome at any time during the year and their membership will run until the following June 30, at which time membership renewal is required.
+Current EPFSC members will be notified via email or the EPFSC website that the membership renewal process has begun, with specific instructions for registration and payment, as well as renewal due dates.
+Membership renewal is coordinated through our volunteer Membership Chairperson.